 Okay, let's start!
 Preheat your oven to 350 degrees and prepare a baking sheet lined with foil (mo dishes, mo problems).
 Spray each side of your tortilla with cooking spray.
 I used corn tortillas, because apparently I purchased a self-refilling package the last time I made shrimp tacos and they just won't stop.

-Sprinkle on 1 tsp of taco seasoning of your choice then bake until the tortilla is browned and crispy (about 5-10 minutes).
+Sprinkle on 1 teaspoon of taco seasoning of your choice then bake until the tortilla is browned and crispy (about 5-10 minutes).

 In the meantime, you can prep your other ingredients.
 I already had a bunch of cheesy guacamole and salsa on hand, which was kind of the driving factor behind making these tostadas for dinner this week!